Your Complete HR Compliance Checklist

 • Prior year’s OSHA report – You must post a summary of the prior year’s worksite injuries and Occupational Safety and Health Administration (OSHA)-related injuries and illnesses in a location where all employees can view it.
 Similarly, if you employ 250 or more employees (or 20-249 employees in a high-risk industry), you must file the OSHA form 300-A.

-These are not your only annual compliance requirements, but they are the ones with specified deadlines that you can count on every year.
+These are not your only annual compliance requirements, but they are the ones with specified deadlines that you can generally count on every year.

 Employee-event driven compliance requirements